PDAL/PDAL/doc/stages/filters.crop.rst

 polygon
-  The clipping polygon, expressed in a well-known text string,
-  eg: "POLYGON((0 0, 5000 10000, 10000 0, 0 0))".
-This option can be
+  The clipping polygon, expressed in a well-known text string, e.g.: "POLYGON((0 0, 5000 10000, 10000 0, 0 0))".
+Multiple polygons can be
-  specified more than once by placing values in an array.
+  specified by providing an array of such WKT strings, in which case the filter will let through points falling within the union of the provided polygons.

 outside
-  Invert the cropping logic and only take points outside the cropping bounds or polygon.
+  Include only points that fall outside, rather than inside, the cropping bounds or polygon.
+Note that when multiple polygons are provided, this will let through points falling outside *any* of the polygons.
+To correctly invert a filter using multiple polygons, the crop filter must be used multiple times in succession, using one polygon at a time with ``"outside": true``.
 [Default: false]

 _`point`
   An array of WKT or GeoJSON 2D or 3D points.
 Requires distance_.